carolt22/carolt22/README.md

 I enjoy building + making my ideas come to life through code.

-- 🔭 At the moment, I'm working on a weather app.
 - 🌱 I’m currently learning web development using html, css and javascript.

 Fun fact: If I'm not coding, I'm probably reading or video editing.